Sherwood / Drake R-4C

 allowing both SSB and AM as well as optimized CW operation.

-An optional filter switch kit is available for $105.00 US.
-It consists of a PC board, two
+An optional filter switch kit is no longer available.
+It consisted of a PC board, two

 Selection of the CF-600/6, independent of the mode switch, allows it to be used with any

 second IF filter.
 This flexibility is best accomplished with our custom front panel switch